Walk Sacramento's self-guided ghost tour. 11 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You're standing in the Crocker Art Museum, housed in the 1885 Crocker family mansion.
 Judge Edwin Crocker built this ornate Victorian palace to showca...

-The Sacramento ghost tour includes 13 documented haunted locations.
+The Sacramento ghost tour includes 11 documented stops covering 100 years of documented history.

-The most visited stop on our Sacramento tour is Sacramento History Museum at Sacramento History Museum, 101, I Street.
+The most visited stop on our Sacramento tour is Sacramento History Museum at Sacramento History Museum, 101, I Street, dating back to 1849.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.